1. Talk about confidentiality.

 If the student is willing to talk with you about the situation without the guarantee of confidentiality, then move to Step #3.

 Explain to the survivor that they may discuss their experience in a free, confidential environment at the USC Aiken Counseling Center located in the Student and Educational Support Building, Ste.
 107 (803-641-3609) where they can discuss further options for seeking physical or emotional care, reporting the assault or harassment, or receiving further assistance from the community and/or USC Aiken.

 Offer to walk the survivor to the Counseling Center in person if at all possible.
 Then call and let the Counseling Center know that you will be arriving with a student.

 3. Support the survivor.

-Allow him/her to share openly without making judgments or evaluations.
+Allow them to share openly without making judgments or evaluations.

 4. Report the assault.

 Talk to the survivor about reporting the incident to University Police.
 Remind the survivor that reporting the assault is not the same as prosecuting the assault.
 They can contact the police and weigh their options before making a decision about filing a criminal complaint.
 The police can provide valuable information that might assist the student in making an informed decision.